 The reflective surface of a blank glass causes secondary reflections that are superimposed on a transmitted image.
 This usually is the cause for ghost imaging.
 This undesirable effect of residual light reflections is almost completely eliminated by our anti-reflection coatings.
 The natural surface reflection of a normal glass surface amounts to about 4,25%.
-This amount of reflected light can be reduced by our ARC coating series to below 0,2% in partial ranges of the visible wavelength spectrum.
-Compared with an ordinary single-layer anti-reflective coating which has residual reflections of for example 2% of light per surface this is a remarkable and visible improvement.
+This amount of reflected light can be reduced to below 0,2% in partial ranges of the visible wavelength spectrum by our ARC coatings.
+Compared to an ordinary single-layer anti-reflective coating which has residual reflections of for example 2% of light per surface, this is a remarkable and visible improvement.

-Our ARC anti-reflection coating series are vacuum deposited on flat, premium grade white float glass.
+Our ARC antireflection coating series are vacuum deposited on flat, premium grade white float glass.
 The ARC-B series is coated on selected high quality borosilicate glass.
 The AR-coating is matched to the index of refraction of the respective glass material and to the one of air.
-Both ARC-coating series, are always in stock, since we coat them at a regular basis.
-However, we are not restricted to these substrate materials.
-The ARC antireflection coating can be applied to virtually any suitable glass and the coating can be adapted to the corresponding refractive index of the substrate material that is used.
+Both ARC-coating materials are always in stock since we coat them at a regular basis.
+However, we are not restricted to these substrates.
+The ARC antireflection coating can be applied to virtually any suitable glass and the coating can be adapted to the corresponding refractive index of the substrate materials that are used.
 Of course, our ARC layers can be applied to glass lenses too and all of our ARC anti-reflection coatings can be optimized for other wavelength ranges, another index of refraction, specific laser lines or even lower rest reflections or for an even higher light transmission.
-Please use our inquiry form to request a custom coating in case you want to get a quotation for a customized anti-reflection coating that fits your application or to get batch quantities of glass lenses AR-coated.
+Please use our inquiry form to contact us and request your custom coating, in case you want to get a quotation for a customized anti-reflection coating that fits your application or to get batch quantities of glass lenses AR-coated.
 Our standard ARC-anti-reflection coatings are available from stock.
 Same applies for our our single-side anti-reflection coating called ARC–1S which is also based on our high quality selected float glass.

 You might be wondering why we do not have a shop system on our website.
 For this, there is a simple reason.
 We are not dependent on a few stock dimensions, as is often the case with resellers who do not have their own production.
 We specialized on being able to manufacture and supply customer-defined dimensions as fast as commonly catalog items ship.
 In order to quickly get a quotation for individually sized ARC, ARC-B or ARC-1S anti-reflection coated glass, please click the button below: